 Winnebago Paddlewheel Boat Tours

-This tour takes riders on a 40 minute tour of Sandusky Bay along the Cedar Point Shoreline.
+This tour took riders on a 40 minute tour of Sandusky Bay along the Cedar Point Shoreline.
 It is an added charge but it’s well worth the money as there are some beautiful shots of the park from the bay.
 You also ride in one of the original Western Boat Cruise paddlewheel boats.
 It only operated for a short while, but it did allow me to get some great photos.

 The Midway Carousel is the first attraction you see after going through the gates.
 It was originally built by DC Muller in 1912 for a park in Revere Beach, MA and it ran there under the name “Hadley’s Hurdlers” until it was moved to Nantasket Beach, MA where it remained there until 1946 when it was moved to Cedar Point where it continues to operate to this day.
-It has 60 jumping horses, four chariots, and a WurliTzer 153 band organ that’s not operating.
+It has 60 jumping horses, four chariots, and a WurliTzer 153 band organ.
 The carousel itself is on the National Register of Historic Places and I believe it’s the only operating carousel from DC Muller that’s still in operation.
 The organ was no operating when I shot the video below.

 Our next ride is no longer at the park.

 This was a First-Generation Freefall ride from Intamin which was installed here in 1983 and operated here until 2009 when it was moved to Dorney Park in Allentown, Pennsylvania.
 I believe it’s the only operating ride of its kind in North America.
 At one time, these rides were all over the place.
 Ocean Motion was installed in its place so the Windseeker could be installed where Ocean Motion once was.

 This is the attraction that replaced Demon Drop.

 It’s a swinging pirate ship that does not go upside down that was installed at the park in 1982 and came from the HUSS Park Attractions Company.
 Ocean Motion swings riders back and forth to a height of 65 feet.